leoneliker/Maps/README.md

 ## Info
 This gonna be implemented in the main project MeetMap, so, this repository is the test zone for the google maps API for android.

+It is important to know, that you Will need yo implementes your own api key ok values directory

 To make this test zone, i follow some video tutorial of